-- You can preserve the horizontal and vertical proportions of the selection by holding the Shift key. - To rotate the layer, move the cursor just outside of one of the corners of the manipulator box until the mouse cursor becomes $\diamondsuit$ .
+- You can preserve the horizontal and vertical proportions of the selection by holding the Shift key. - You can also enter specific scale percentages in the ☐ Horizontal Scale and ☐ Vertical Scale fields in the Tool Properties view. - To rotate the layer, move the cursor just outside of one of the corners of the manipulator box until the mouse cursor becomes \circlearrowleft .
 Then, click and drag in either direction to rotate the layer clockwise or counterclockwise.